-Formation of a company: Company formation - Promotion - Memorandum of Association and its contents - Articles of Association and its contents - Certificate of incorporation and commencement of business.
+Formation of Corporate governance and business ethics: Company formation - Promotion - Memorandum of Association and its contents - Articles of Association and its contents - Certificate of incorporation and commencement of business-Various committees and provisions companies ACT2013.
 (17 Hours)

 UNIT III

 Prospectus: Contents of Prospectus - Statement in lieu of prospectus-Consequences of Misstatements in prospectus - Kinds of share and Debentures.